 Allocation of Mining Rights

-Applications for prospecting, exploration and mining licences are processed by New Zealand Petroleum and Minerals.
-The Minerals Programme for Petroleum sets out the policies and procedures which are followed for the allocation of mineral resources (including consultation with iwi and hapū).
+Applications for prospecting, exploration and mining licences are processed by New Zealand Petroleum and Minerals, a business unit of the energy and resource markets branch of the Ministry of Business, Innovation and Employment.
+Underpinning the Crown Minerals Act 1991, the Minerals Programme for Petroleum, a statutory instrument, sets out the policies and procedures which are followed for the allocation of Crown-owned mineral resources (including consultation with iwi and hapū).
 The requirements to be met by permit holders are defined in the regulations.

-Permits cannot be granted over conservation areas listed in Schedule 4 of the Crown Minerals Act.
+Permits may not be granted over conservation areas listed in Schedule 4 of the Crown Minerals Act.
 This includes any national park, marine reserve, nature reserve, scientific reserve, wilderness area, wildlife sanctuary, Ramsar wetland and other specified areas.